Garethlomax/acse-9-independent-research-project-Garethlomax/README.md

         precison, recall, and multilabel f_1 score for the model predictions.
     """
 ### Area_under_curve_metrics
-   """Calculates the Area Under the Reciever Operator Charactersitc (AUROC)
-    curve and the Area Under the Precision Recall (AUPR) curve.
+    Calculates the Area Under the Reciever Operator Charactersitc (AUROC) curve and the Area Under the Precision Recall (AUPR) curve.
 Uses average_precision_score to calculate AUPR.